-There were 10 confirmed cases of measles among BC residents in 2015, all associated with a single importation event.
-An additional case in a visitor to BC was linked to this outbreak.
+There have been a number of recent cases of measles among BC residents in 2019.
 In 2014, there were several hundred cases reported in BC mainly associated with an outbreak in the Fraser Valley.

 For more information about cases of measles in British Columbia see the most recent Annual Summary of Reportable Diseases or Vaccine Preventable Disease Reports.